metral/pulumihome/Restoring-the-service-database-from-a-snapshot.md

 $ AWS_PROFILE=pulumi-testing PULUMI_STACK_NAME_OVERRIDE=testing ./scripts/update-stack.sh
 ```

 Creating the new Aurora cluster will take about 40 minutes, and the instance pointing to it will be ready in another 10 minutes or so.
+Do not commit your changes to GitHub -- we'll need to make a few more changes first.

+## Removing the inactive cluster

+At the end of this process we'll have two running DB clusters.
+When you're ready to dispose of the inactive one, you'll need to dispose of the cluster and instance first, followed by the cluster's s3 bucket, to allow AWS to save a final snapshot of the cluster into that bucket.
+If you attempt to destroy all three resources at once, `pulumi update` will likely fail on the absence of the final-snapshot bucket.

+See this issue for additional context: https://github.com/pulumi/pulumi-service/issues/2610